 Paul made the bench in the kitchen and carved their initials into it (below):

-Don’t be afraid to add colour, it’s only paint after all
+2. Don’t be afraid to add pops of colour; it’s only paint after all.

 After the installation happened, Kelly (my design assistant) said to me one day “That bench should be green!”
 I thought this was a fabulous idea, so I immediately selected a green (SW Overt Green 6718) and texted it to Deb, the next day she sent me this picture: